spookyQubit/dynetAttentionSumReader/Readme.md

 ASReaderTrainer.py: Class for training attention sum reader ASReaderModel.py: Class creating the model-parameters which are optimized while training
 ```
-The other files, configWriter.py, ASReaderConfig.py and ASReader.cfg are only for documenting/reading and keeping track of hard-coded values, be it file locations or model hyper-parameters.
+The other files: configWriter.py, ASReaderConfig.py and ASReader.cfg are only for documenting, reading and keeping track of hard-coded values like file locations or model hyper-parameters.